 The William Paterson University of New Jersey (the "University") is a comprehensive public, coeducational institution of higher education located in the Township of Wayne and Boroughs of Haledon and North Haledon, Passaic County, New Jersey.
 The University was founded in 1855 as the Paterson Normal School and was granted University status in June 1997.
 The University offers 58 undergraduate, 27 masters, 2 doctoral, 1 post baccalaureate undergraduate certificate and 21 graduate certificates in five colleges: Arts and Communication; Business; Education; Humanities and Social Sciences; and Science and Health.
-For the fall semester of the 2018 - 2019 and 2017 - 2018 academic years, approximately 8,700 and 8,800, respectively, part time and full time undergraduate students attended the University and approximately 1,500 and 1,400, respectively, part time and full time graduate students attended the University.
+For the fall semester of the 2018 - 2019 and 2017 - 2018 academic years, approximately 8,700 and 8,800, respectively, part time and full time undergraduate students attended the University.
 The University's mission includes maintaining a tradition of leadership in general education and multiculturalism, and a commitment to promoting student success, academic excellence, diversity and community outreach with opportunities for lifelong learning.